 Golf Cart Service

-SSWD has two electric golf carts, which are used during the spring and fall semesters only, Monday-Friday, between the hours of 9:00 AM to 3:00 PM (except during final exam week; contact the office for other options), to provide rides between classes and designated pick-up points on inner campus roads.
+SSWD has two electric golf carts, which are used during the spring and fall semesters only to provide rides between classes and designated pick-up points on inner campus roads.
+New service hours, effective 2/10/14, for SSWD’s on-campus transportation program are Monday-Thursday, 8:30 a.m. – 3:30 p.m (except during final exam week; contact the office for other options).
+These service hours are subject to change for Fall 2014.
 Service is limited to eligible students with disabilities who are currently enrolled and registered with SSWD.
 Please download a Cart Service application to review cart service rules and regulations and to request services.
 If you have any questions about the service, please feel free to call us at (916) 278-6955.

 Golf Cart Service Policy (For Drivers)